chrismld/efficient-compute-demos/keda/README.md

 ### Act II - Preparing
 * Setup the cluster, verify we have Karpenter and KEDA controllers running.

-### Act III - Elasticity
-* Deploy a Monte Carlo PI service, instrumented to expose latency metrics for Prometheus
 * Deploy Prometheus
 * Deploy the Service Monitor to scrape metrics from the Monte Carlo PI service
 * Delloy the ScaledObject to scale the service based on latency using KEDA

+### Act III - Elasticity
+* Deploy a Monte Carlo PI service, instrumented to expose latency metrics for Prometheus
 * Run a small load test using k6 to see KEDA scaling the workload, and Karpenter scaling the nodes.
-* (Optional) If time permits or it's a recoding session, we can see how KEDA scales down the workload when there's not load.

 ### Act IV - Price Performance with Graviton